 - Consolidate your findings to generate actionable insights and create a 360-degree customer view

-4. Anticipate consumer behavior and flourish feedbacks:
+4. Anticipate consumer behavior and flourish feedback:

 Feedback is one of the crucial aspects and presents a goldmine for improvements if businesses use it effectively.

 Organizations generate an enormous amount of customer data daily, but might not have the appropriate tools or people to make the most use of it.

 Data analytics help businesses build a mechanism that stores, structures, and refines feedback data into actionable insights.
 It enables hyper-personalization at each consumer level.